Home » Departments & Services » Food Services

 Menus

-You can pay for your child’s meals from the comfort of your home using mySchoolBucks — a secure online service that lets you pre-pay for meals online using a credit card, debit card or checking account.
+You can pay for your child’s meals from the comfort of your home using MySchoolBucks — a secure online service that lets you pre-pay for meals online using a credit card, debit card or checking account.

-mySchoolBucks allows you the convenience of adding funds to your child’s meal account, scheduling automatic payments, opting to receive an electronic “low funds” reminder message and viewing a monthly report of your child’s daily spending and purchases.
+MySchoolBucks allows you the convenience of adding funds to your child’s meal account, scheduling automatic payments, opting to receive an electronic “low funds” reminder message and viewing a monthly report of your child’s daily spending and purchases.
 If you do not want to pay online, you can still create an account to stay informed of what your child is choosing for lunch.

 USDA Nondiscrimination Statement